 sudo apt-get install openssh-server

 These are the minimum libraries need to run the Ubuntu target from GameMaker Studio 2 using the VM output, so if you do not require the YYC output, then you can continue on to read about the rest of the setup process further down this page and start testing your projects.
-If you do want to use the YYC Ubuntu target then you will also need to install a few extra packages:
+If you do want to use the YYC Ubuntu target then you will also need to install an extra package:

 Once you have installed all of these, it is also a good idea to call the following:

 sudo apt-get update

 This will make sure that everything is up-to-date and you can now compile your games using the Ubuntu YYC output option also.

 Back in GameMaker Studio 2, in Target Manager you can see that there is a section marked Devices with a small "pencil" icon beside it:

 Clicking this will open up the Ubuntu Device Manager where you can add one or more Ubuntu machines to target when running and building your projects for the Ubuntu platform.
 Here you should click the Add New Device button to create a new Device and then fill out the details (below you can see an image with an example of the information required):